Bachelor of Science (BS) in Medical Laboratory Science

 |BIO 108/108L||Anatomy & Physiology II|

-Your senior year can be spent off-campus at an affiliate Medical Technology Program, gaining the additional classroom and hands-on experience you need to succeed in this field.
+Your senior year will be spent off-campus at an affiliate Medical Laboratory Science Program, gaining the additional classroom and hands-on experience you need to succeed in this field.

 Our Outstanding Faculty